 Anne Cabot Ogilvy was an archaeologist and a special friend to the ACOR library.
 She joined the Board of Trustees of ACOR in 1986 and served until her death in 2000.
 As an ACOR Trustee, Anne raised money for the ACOR library and was herself a very generous donor.
 In 2001, the ACOR Library Endowment was renamed in her honor.

-Income generated from the Anne C. Ogilvy Memorial Library Endowment is restricted for ACOR library acquisitions.
+Income generated from the Anne C. Ogilvy Memorial Library Endowment is restricted for library operations and acquisitions.
 Information about donating to ACOR can be found by clicking here.
 More details about the life and scholarly work of Anne Ogilvy are presented below in an edited version of the article “In Memoriam: Anne Cabot Ogilvy” that appeared in the Winter 2000 ACOR Newsletter Vol. 12.2.

 In Memoriam: Anne Cabot Ogilvy